wren-lang/wren/doc/site/classes.markdown

       }
     }

-Code like this gets tricky when you there is also a variable outside of the class with the same name.
+Code like this gets tricky when there is also a variable outside of the class with the same name.
 Consider:

     :::wren
     var name = "variable"